changecoin/changetip-slack/README.md

 That's it!
 Start tipping!
 The bot will provide instructions with what to do.
 Don't be scared. :)

+### Removing the old version of Slack tipping (outgoing webhooks)

+Eventually, we will deprecate the outgoing webhooks integration (we're talking about the one where you say `changetip:` instead of `/changetip`).

+If you still have the old version installed, you can remove it by navigating to `https://yourteamname.slack.com/services`.
+From here, delete the integration called "ChangeTip Tip Bot", and disable/remove the "changetip:" Outgoing Webhook.

 ### Support

 If you have any questions, or recommendations for new features, we'd like to hear from you - support@changetip.com